 A summary of recent fishery mortality and injury for this stock of striped dolphin is shown in Table 1.
 More detailed information on these fisheries is provided in Appendix 1.
-Mortality estimates for the California drift gillnet fishery are included for the five most recent years of monitoring, 1994-98 (Julian and Beeson 1998; Julian 1997; Cameron and Forney 1999).
-After the 1997 implementation of a Take Reduction Plan, which included skipper education workshops and required the use of pingers and minimum 6-fathom extenders, overall cetacean entanglement rates in the drift gillnet fishery dropped considerably (Barlow and Cameron 1999).
+Mortality estimates for the California drift gillnet fishery are included for the five most recent years of monitoring, 1997-2001 (Cameron and Forney 1999, 2000, Carretta 2001; 2002).
+No striped dolphin were observed killed in the most recent five-year period.
+One striped dolphin was observed killed in the drift gillnet fishery in 1994.
+After the 1997 implementation of a Take Reduction Plan, which included skipper education workshops and required the use of pingers and minimum 6-fathom extenders, overall cetacean entanglement rates in the drift gillnet fishery dropped considerably (Barlow and Cameron 2003).
 However, because of interannual variability in entanglement rates and the rarity of striped dolphin entanglements, additional years of data will be required to fully evaluate the effectiveness of pingers for reducing mortality of this particular species.
-Because of the changes in this fishery after implementation of the Take Reduction Plan, mean annual takes in Table 1 are based only on 1997-98 data.
+Mean annual takes in Table 1 are based on 1997-2001 data.
 This results in an average estimate of zero striped dolphins taken annually.

 Table 1.
 Summary of available information on the incidental mortality and injury of striped dolphins (California/ Oregon/Washington Stock) in commercial fisheries that might take this species.
-The single observed entanglement of a striped dolphin resulted in the death of the animal.
 Coefficients of variation for mortality estimates are provided in parentheses.
-Mean annual takes are based on 1994-98 data unless noted otherwise.
+Mean annual takes are based on 1997-2001 data unless noted otherwise.